MohammadT98/GlobalLivabilityOntology/README.md

 - **PopulatedData/**: Contains the Turtle (.ttl) files that represent the serialized RDF graph, one for each aspect of global livability.

 ## Technical Requirements
 To engage with the Global Livability Ontology, a basic understanding of Semantic Web technologies is beneficial.
 Familiarity with SPARQL for querying RDF data and experience with RDF libraries in programming languages such as Python can greatly enhance your ability to explore and analyze the data.
 Tools like Protégé for ontology editing for are also useful.
+Furthermore, incorporating GraphDB as part of the technical stack can provide a robust platform for managing, storing, and querying the ontology data.

 ## Getting Started